 Note that we also have the following lemma (trivial):

-\begin{lemma}[Open transition composition -- inactive] ~\\ This lemma is the simple case where the pNet filling the hole is not involved in the transition.
-Suppose $j_0\not\in J$ and $L_Q=\Leaves({Q})$:\ \end{lemma} The proof is trivial.
+\begin{lem}[Open transition composition -- inactive] ~\\ This lemma is the simple case where the pNet filling the hole is not involved in the transition.
+Suppose $j_0\not\in J$ and $L_Q=\Leaves({Q})$:\ \end{lem} The proof is trivial.